ansxnlee/inputscrub/README.md

 # inputscrub
 Sandbox for testing input validation on api endpoints and react input fields with [zod](https://github.com/colinhacks/zod).

 Core input validation is done server-side to prevent illegal data from being parsed by mikroORM.
-Validation on the client will mostly be for ease of use for users.
+Validation on the client will mostly be for user ease of use.

 dependencies
 ---